 Per TCA §513-4-F, TDOT may not accept the DBT's GMP Proposal if it exceeds TDOT's estimate, or the ICE, by more than 10 percent.
-If reconciliation is not possible and TDOT is unable to successfully negotiate a GMP that does not exceed the 10 percent threshold, TDOT coordinates with the Commissioner to reject the GMP Proposal and procure the project/work package as described in Section 5.11.4.
+If reconciliation is not possible and TDOT is unable to successfully negotiate a GMP that does not exceed the 10 percent threshold, TDOT coordinates with the Commissioner (and provides notice to FHWA [if a federally funded project]) to reject the GMP Proposal, cancel the DBT contract, and procure the project/work package as described in Section 5.11.4.
 If TDOT has previously awarded a final design/construction contract to the DBT for an earlier work package, the DBT is allowed to continue work on that contract.